-Library

-Your child will visit the school library with their class once a week, where they will have their opportunity to check out a book and take it home to read.
+PE PE Kit consists of a white T-Shirt, red shorts, black joggers and a black sweatshirt.
+Children should not wear earrings to school on their PE days and long hair must be tied back.
+Kingfisher Class - Tuesday and Wednesday Woodpecker Class - Tuesday and Wednesday Year 6 Reminders Library Your child will visit the school library with their class once a week, where they will have their opportunity to check out a book and take it home to read.
 Please ensure that your child returns the book the following week.
 There is a charge of £5 for any lost or damaged books.

-Curriculum

-Our theme for the first half term is 'What Mr. Darwin Saw.'
-Further updates will follow throughout the year.
+Curriculum Our theme for the first half term is 'Truly Scrumptious'.
+Further curriculum updates will follow throughout the year in order for parents to support their child's learning.

-Mobile Phones

-Mobile phones are not allowed in school.
-The only exception to this are those pupils in Years 5 & 6 who come to or go home from school by themselves.
+Mobile Phones Mobile phones are not allowed in school.
+The only exception to this are those pupils in Years 5 and 6 who come to or go home from school by themselves.
 We will store these securely during the day.
 Mobile phones should be turned off whilst pupils are on the school premises - if these rules are not followed, they will no longer be allowed to bring their phones into school.
 In order to keep an accurate record of those who need to bring a phone into school, due to the fact that the pupil is walking home by themselves, the relevant form will need to be filled in on ParentMail.
 Please note that phones are left in school at your own risk and school cannot take responsibility of any phones that are lost or damaged.

-How to support your child in Year 6

-- Read with your child every day and ask them questions about the story. - Help your child to complete their homework when set. - Practise the spellings, which your child will come home from school with, including the Year 5 and 6 spelling list. - Support your child to learn and remember all of their times tables up to 12 x 12. - Discuss with your child topics covered in school, using the half termly parent overviews. - Encourage conversation through talking about your day. - Encourage independence so that your child is prepared for the transition to secondary school.

-PARSLOES PRIMARY SCHOOL UNIFORM

-The uniform, including the P.E.
+How to support your child in Year 6 - ·Read with your child every day and ask them questions about the story. - ·Help your child to complete their homework when set. - \cdot Support your child to learn and remember all of their times tables up to 12 x 12. - •Practise the spellings, which your child will come home from school with, including the Year 5 and 6 spelling list. - Discuss with your child topics covered in school, using the half termly parent overviews. - ·Encourage conversation through talking about your day.
+School Uniform PARSLOES PRIMARY SCHOOL UNIFORM The uniform, including the P.E.
 Kit, book bags etc. can be purchased from our online uniform supplier which is Premier Schoolwear, www.premierschoolwear.co.uk.
 Uniform can be purchased and either delivered or collected from store.
 If you require any additional information please speak to the school office.

-COMPULSORY UNIFORM

-BOYS GIRLS

-Grey tailored trousers Grey pleated skirt or grey tailored trousers

-White school polo shirt (with Parsloes motif) White school polo shirt (with Parsloes motif)

-Red school sweatshirt (with Parsloes motif) Red school sweatshirt (with Parsloes motif)

-Plain grey socks Grey tights

-Plain black shoes (NO Trainers) White socks

-No dyed hair or shaved fashion hairstyles Plain black shoes (flat heel with a back, NO Trainers)

-Red or white hair accessories

-No dyed hair or shaved fashion hairstyles

-BAGS

-Parsloes Book Bag only

-Please do not send your child to school with any other bags, handbags or back packs.

-OPTIONAL SUMMER UNIFORM (from April to October)

-Children may wear the main uniform all year round, but during the hot weather boys and girls may wear grey tailored shorts with the white school polo shirt.

-Girls also may wear a red gingham checked dress (not 2 piece suit) with white socks.
+COMPULSORY UNIFORM BOYS GIRLS Grey tailored trousers Grey pleated skirt or grey tailored trousers White school polo shirt (with Parsloes motif) White school polo shirt (with Parsloes motif) Red school sweatshirt (with Parsloes motif) Red school sweatshirt (with Parsloes motif) Plain grey socks Grey tights Plain black shoes (NO Trainers) White socks No dyed hair or shaved fashion hairstyles Plain black shoes (flat heel with a back, NO Trainers) Red or white hair accessories No dyed hair or shaved fashion hairstyles BAGS Parsioes Book Bag only Please do not send your child to school with any other bags, handbags or back packs.
+OPTIONAL SUMMER UNIFORM (from April to October) Children may wear the main uniform all year round, but during the hot weather boys and girls may wear grey tailored shorts with the white school polo shirt.
+Girls also may wear a red gingham checked dress (not 2_piece suit) with white socks.
 PLEASE NOTE: